-"I think everything is going to be contactless, literally.
+think that in the next ten years, robots will do all the everyday tasks we hate in life - millennials in particular love this idea "I think everything is going to be contactless, literally.
 We'll be like the royal family, we won't carry money."
-Male, Millennial, London for them by cleaning itself and being controllable through their mobile.

-Those stacked for time, or perhaps just juggling too many things, want to evolve themselves into part human, part machine with a microchip in their arm for actions such as payments.
+Male, Millennial, London ked for time, or perhaps g too many things, want to nselves into part human, ne with a microchip in their ons such as payments.